 Assagioli’s work sprang from both the scientific study of the human mind and the long mystical traditions of both East and West.
 Perhaps his single greatest influence was Dante (1265-1321), a fellow Florentine who described the steps of the Western spiritual journey in his world literary masterpiece, The Divine Comedy, which has had more books written about it than any other book in history except for the Bible.

 Roberto Grego was born in 1888 in the Jewish ghetto in Venice, Italy.
 His father died when he was two, and his mother remarried a Dr. Assagioli.
 Young Roberto took his step-father’s last name and, by the age of seventeen, was enrolled in medical school in Florence.
 Upon graduation, he studied the then new form of psychotherapy, psychoanalysis, corresponded with Sigmund Freud, trained at Burghölzli with Eugen Bleuler, received supervision from Carl Jung and was one of the founding members of the International Psychoanalytical Association.
 His own experiences with meditation and mental imagery, originally taught to him by his mother, motivated him to develop an integration of these inner spiritual skills into psychotherapy.

 The young doctor (L) The last year of life (R)

 He served as a doctor in the Italian army in World War One.
-Upon the return to peacetime, Assagioli felt ready to begin to teach his psychospiritual synthesis – psychosynthesis psychology – and opened his first training institute in 1926.
-At the start of World War Two in Europe in 1939, he was arrested for being a Jew by the Italian Fascist police and was put in solitary confinement.
+Upon the return to peacetime, Assagioli felt ready to begin to teach a synthesis of psychotherapy and meditation – psychosynthesis psychology – and opened his first training institute in 1926.
+At the start of World War Two in Europe in 1938, he was arrested for being a Jew by the Italian Fascist police and was put in solitary confinement.
 In his cell, he meditated for hours every day and declared he had achieved freedom from circumstances: “A sense of boundlessness, of no separation from all that is.
 A sense of universal love.
 A wonderful merging.
 No separation – only differing aspects of wonder…Essential Reality is so far above all mental conceptions.
 It is inexpressible.
 It has to be lived.
 Joy inherent in Life Itself, in the very Substance of Reality.”
 (Strikingly, the latest neuroscience refers to such an experience as absolute unitary being when the higher region of the brain is awakened by meditation and other practices.)

 His prison enlightenment led him to vow that, if he ever got out, he would “help to free people from their inner prisons.”
 Later released, but under police surveillance, he eventually had to hide in the Tuscan hills with his only child.
 The boy, Ilario, contracted tuberculosis, and Assagioli desperately tried to bring him across the border into Switzerland to get treatment.
 His letters asking, unsuccessfully, for help from his Swiss colleague, Carl Jung, are heartbreaking.
 His son died soon after the war was over.
 His wife and he were reunited and settled in Florence where their house became by 1950 a psychosynthesis training institute.
 A visit to Assagioli’s library shows that he read many books on loss and grief and underlined and folded key passages to refer to for help.

-He was clear that psychosynthesis psychology was not a movement to be promoted but a process to be learned and practiced inside each person.
-Taught at training institutes throughout the world, one of the four forms of psychotherapy approved by the European Union, and a graduate degree specialty at English universities, our goal is to increase the awareness and use of Assagioli’s visionary work.
+He was clear that psychosynthesis was not a movement to be promoted but a process to be learned and practiced inside each person.
+Taught at training institutes throughout the world, one of the four forms of psychotherapy approved by the European Union, and a graduate degree specialty at English universities, our goal is to extend the awareness and use of Assagioli’s visionary work.